qlik-oss/sn-table/.github/CONTRIBUTION.md

 1. Run `git tag` to check if a new tag was created (or already existed).
 1. If a tag was created, delete it with `git tag -d <tag>`.

+If there was a commit made, make sure to revert that too.